fernand0martins/dist-calc/README.md

 - currently psalm complains on the usage of the library on the validator service
 - better message validation output
 - extend test validation for all possible payload keys
+- changes examples, validation and documentation for multiple distance input
+- throw a name Exception in the DistanceConverterService